 Your Course of Study

-Through lectures, group discussions, case studies, and a hands-on exercise, you will develop a new perspective on the multifaceted issues that investors face over the course of numerous market cycles.
+Through lectures, group discussions and case studies in the Private Equity and Venture Capital program, you will develop a new perspective on the multifaceted issues that investors face over the course of numerous market cycles.
 Engaging in robust debates and practical exercises will strengthen your problem-solving and decision-making skills.
 As a result, you will return to your company better prepared to formulate an effective investment strategy, raise needed capital, and facilitate productive dealmaking.

 Program elements include: